z-esmaily/Eyeglasses_Removal/README.md

 For simple usage put your input data in  "TestDataAndResults/with_glasses"  folder.
 Then run the following script:

 	simple_take-off-eyeglasses.ipynb

 By default, Mask completion and Post-Process steps are active.
-If you want deactive them, you can set to False "--completion" , "--post_process" arguments relevantly in simple_take-off-eyeglasses.ipynb code
+If you want deactive them, you can set to False "--completion" and "--post_process" arguments relevantly in simple_take-off-eyeglasses.ipynb code
 You can change different arguments in simple_take-off-eyeglasses.ipynb code by:

 	!python3 easy_use_proposed.py --input_dir (your input path) --save_dir (your result path) --completion (by default is True) --post_process (by default is True)

 ## Test Only Mask completion (without eyeglasses removal)